prebid/Prebid.js/modules/yahoosspBidAdapter.md

 # Mandatory Bidder Parameters
 ## dcn & pos (DEFAULT)
-The minimal requirements for the `yahooAdvertising` bid adapter to generate an outbound bid-request to Yahoo's bid endpoint are:
+The minimal requirements for the `yahooAds` bid adapter to generate an outbound bid-request to Yahoo's bid endpoint are:
 1. At least 1 adUnit including mediaTypes: banner or video
 2. **bidder.params** object must include:
     A. **dcn:** Yahoo Advertising Site/App inventory parameter.